Moving Average Convergence Divergence (MACD) – Calculation and Explanation

 3. MACD calculation and formula

 The analysis of the MACD is based on two values: MACD and the signal.
-They are calculated separately and compared.
+They are calculated separately and then compared in a graph.
 The exponentially moving average (EMA) is used in all calculations.
 The following steps are taken for the standard calculations:

 1. The MACD is calculated by subtracting the long-term EMA of 26 periods from the short-term EMA of 12 periods.